johnperry-math/AoC2023/README.md

    Modula-2 does not, or at least I couldn't find a way.
    I had to declare and fill in a temporary variable instead (`Candidate`).
+1. Incorrect handling of constants of variant records?

+   When I tried to initialize a constant of a variant record type, the compiler absolutely refused to handle it, saying it was an unknown field.
+   I suspect it was a compiler bug.
+   I will try to look into this more and possibly report it.

 Somewhat surprisingly, the compiled code is several times slower than unoptimized Ada and Rust, even when optimized with `-Ofast` and `-flto`.